-The MCC music faculty developed a Digital Music and Audio Production certificate program, with two tracks.
-Students in the studio track will focus on the production of professional audio while students in the music track will focus on the creation of recordings made with their original compositions.
+The MCC music faculty developed a Digital Music and Audio Production certificate program.
 Demand for the program is anticipated to be high based on comparable programs at other schools and will increase the use of space and technology in the Art and Music Building.
-This program requires participation in ensemble singing or instrumental groups.
-We are seeing increased enrollment in the groups this year.
-Continued growth may require separate groups that rehearse at the same time.
 Currently, the Art and Music Building has a small recording studio, but expansion of places available to record from, including the large ensemble room, will allow this program to develop.